jonathanSimonney/ormProject/Readme.md

 This file should be put in the config folder.

-As for the public.yml, it contains options for the orm itself, but to be honest, in V1 it won't serve at all, since all the options will have only one value allowed.
+As for the public.yml, it contains options for the orm itself, but to be honest, in V1 it won't barely serve at all, since almost all the options will have only one value allowed.

 Though, this will allow further improvement to be easier to develop.
-The only value currently allowed are the ones currently put in this file
-(except for the entity_folder_path).
+The only value currently allowed are the ones currently put in this file (except for the entity_folder_path and the repository_folder_path).

 In the future, you shall be able to choose with this file :
 > - which language you want your orm to use for queries (currently only mySQL is supported)